federico-barbieri/EDC-Real-Estate-Case/explanation.md

 This page is quite straightforward.
 Both an animation and a thank you message will kindly let you know we have received your data.

-#Dashboard
+# Dashboard

-In the dashboard, the "See Data" btn will send a fetch request to Supabase to obtain the different pieces of information that we inserted in the previous steps.
+In the dashboard, the "SEE LATEST DATA" button will send a fetch request to Supabase to obtain the different pieces of information that we inserted in the previous steps.

 We store that data as state and then proceed to map through it to create the body of the table, where each